making/timeflake4j/README.md

 System.out.println(timeflake.base62()); // 2lSUuPgi2bGXfZde730O2 (String)
 ```

-`TheadLocalRandom` is used to generate a random number.
+`TheadLocalRandom` is used to generate a random number by default.
 You can change `Random` instance as follows:

 ```java
 final Timeflake timeflake = Timeflake.generate(new SecureRandom());